netsells/frontend-engineer-technical-test/README.md

 The general requirements for this test are few, but we will be looking for the following

 - A successful end to end flow
-- A visual that matches the design provided - using a single theme design
+- A visual that matches the design provided - using a single theme design (light/dark)
 - Basic file upload functionality
+- Responsive - no design provided, but should be fairly easy to adapt

 ### Nice to have but not required